tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 settings you would like to help manage your field, especially if those settings help the field define how it will interact with Chado.

-An example where a storage settings is needed is in the ``ChadoStringTypeItem`` field that gets used for any single-value string mapped to a Chado table column.
+An example where a storage setting is needed is in the ``ChadoStringTypeDefault`` field that gets used for any single-value string mapped to a Chado table column of type ``character varying``.
 Here we must set the maximum length of the string.
 Here is the corresonding ``defaultStorageSettings`` function from this field:

 .. code:: php